ItsHiatus/Kick-Ban-Handler/README.md

 - Moderators must be added to to Moderator list (Name or UserId)
 - You must use Resolver.VerifyGameAccess() when a player joins to check if they're banned or not
+- Ban duration is in seconds.
+For indefinite bans, set the duration to -1.